EOL/publishing/doc/api.md

  - `cypher` (the default) - the JSON format natively returned by the neo4j Cypher query engine
  - `csv` - comma separated values format, with a header row naming the returned variables listed in the query, and each subsequent row being a result record

-Examples follow.

-## Example queries

 A number of examples of queries against the traits database are [provided](query-examples.md).

-The example queries illustrate both the use of Cypher (the query language) and the use of the traits database schema.
+These example queries illustrate both the use of Cypher (the query language) and the use of the traits database schema.

 ## Restrictions

-* A LIMIT clause is required, in order to encourage you to put a cap on result set sizes (remember that small errors in a query can lead to enormous query result sets)
+* A LIMIT clause is required, in order to encourage you to put a cap on result set sizes (remember that small errors in a query might lead to enormous query result sets)
 * Queries (commands) that would cause changes to the graph database are rejected: create, set, delete, and so on